 In September 2008, the Company announced plans to close its Friends 2B Made concept, a line of make-your-own dolls and related products.
-The closure plan affects the Company's nine Friends 2B Made locations, all but one of which were inside or adjacent to a Build-A-Bear Workshop store, separate Friends 2B Made fixtures in approximately 50 Build-A-Bear Workshop stores, and the concept's website, www.friends2bmade.com.
-As of July 4, 2009, five of the nine locations were closed and the fixtures had been removed from all Build-A-Bear Workshop stores.
-It is anticipated that the closures will be completed in the third quarter of fiscal 2009.
-During the thirteen and twenty-six weeks ended July 4, 2009, the Company recorded pre-tax charges of \$0.2 and \$0.7 million, respectively, related to the closures, which consisted of lease termination charges and construction costs, and is included in "Store"
+The closure plan affected the Company's nine Friends 2B Made locations, all but one of which were inside or adjacent to a Build-A-Bear Workshop store, separate Friends 2B Made fixtures in approximately 50 Build-A-Bear Workshop stores, and the concept's Web site, www.friends2bmade.com.
+As of October 3, 2009, all nine locations were closed and the fixtures had been removed from all Build-A-Bear Workshop stores.
+During the thirteen and thirty-nine weeks ended October 3, 2009, the Company recorded pre-tax charges of \$0.3 million and \$1.0 million, respectively, related to the closures, which consisted of lease termination charges, construction costs and inventory write-offs, and are included in "Store closing" expenses in the Consolidated Statements of Operations.
+During the third quarter of fiscal 2008, the Company recorded a pre-tax charge of \$2.9 million, respectively, related to the closures, which consisted primarily of asset impairment charges.
+These charges are a component of net loss before income taxes in the retail segment.